 Critical lifeform groups and threshold values for determining if lifeform is substantially modified

-Critical lifeform No. spp. % Cover Comments Aquatic herbs 3 + fine-leaved, floating, any cover
+Critical lifeform No. spp. % Cover Comments Aquatic herbs 3 + fine-leaved, floating, substantially modified if restricted to very few individuals

 Dry periods approaching conditions when the EVC should not be assessed.